-- Learn where emergency exits are located in buildings you frequent.
-Plan how to get out in the event of an emergency
+- Learn where emergency exits are located in buildings you frequent and have a plan on how to get out in the event of an emergency

-- Be prepared to do without services you normally depend on—electricity, telephone, natural gas, gasoline pumps, cash registers, ATMs, and Internet transactions
+- Electricity, telephone, natural gas, gasoline pumps, cash registers, ATMs, and internet connections

-- Be Prepared: Everyone should establish an emergency preparedness kit and emergency plan for themselves and their family and stay informed about what to do during an emergency.
+- Assemble an emergency preparedness kit, have an emergency plan for yourself and others, and stay informed about what to do during an emergency

 General Information About Terrorism